marlonbarrios/born_in_latent_space/README.md

 ## *Born in Latent Space*
 ### Entangled with Possible Minds
 #### by Marlon Barrios Solano

 <img src="https://github.com/user-attachments/assets/94d0f2bc-3856-4dc3-b9e4-23ae96189481" alt="Screenshot 2024-04-26 at 11 57 57 AM" width="1000">

-**performance + creative coding + generative AI + sound + concept by Marlon Barrios Solano**
+**a performance-lecture integrating creative coding, generative AI, sound, and concept by Marlon Barrios Solano**

 [Back to home page](https://marlonbarrios.github.io/)

 > “This is the unseeable space in which machine learning makes its meaning.
 Beyond that which we are incapable of visualizing is that which we are incapable of even understanding.”
 > — *James Bridle*

+---

 *Born in Latent Space* is not an art piece in the traditional sense.
-It is a **context**—a live, evolving system for interaction, inquiry, and critical play between human and machine intelligences.
-Initiated in 2024, it is a **long-term project** (2024–2029) that takes the form of a **lecture-performance**, an **epistemic art installation**, a **knowledge lab**, and a **generative workshop environment**.
+It is a **performance-lecture**—a live, evolving system for interaction, inquiry, and critical play between human and machine intelligences.
+Initiated in 2024, it is a **long-term project** (2024–2029) that manifests as a lecture-performance, an epistemic art installation, a knowledge lab, and a generative workshop environment.

-The project unfolds as a speculative, real-time collaboration between artist and algorithm.
+The project unfolds as a speculative collaboration between artist and algorithm.
 Seated at a laptop and surrounded by projection and sound, Marlon Barrios Solano engages live with generative AI systems—text models, image generators, gesture-based tools, and browser-based engines.
-Together, performer and machine navigate a conceptual and poetic territory known as **latent space**.
+Together, performer and machine navigate the conceptual and poetic territory of **latent space**.

 In machine learning, **latent space** refers to a hidden high-dimensional zone where compressed features of data are encoded.
-It is where patterns live before they become visible.
-But in this project, latent space becomes more than a computational model—it becomes a **metaphor for human becoming**, a mythic and epistemic zone.
+It is where patterns exist before they become visible.
+In this project, latent space becomes more than a computational model—it becomes a **metaphor for human becoming**, a mythic and epistemic zone.

 We are all, in a sense, **born in latent space**: not as fully formed beings, but as unstable biographies, recursive gestures, co-emerging experiences.
 Latent space is where embodiment meets abstraction, where memory is encoded in movement, and where knowledge is not stored—but performed.

+---

 ## Form and Modality

 <img src="https://github.com/user-attachments/assets/8233f89d-0934-43fe-89a7-af6b914b5fdf" alt="Screenshot 2024-04-26 at 11 57 57 AM" width="1000">

 *Born in Latent Space* is structured as a sequence of **modular vignettes** and **data-driven rituals**.
 Each begins with a prompt—an image, a question, a line of code—and unfolds into a live feedback loop of generated outputs and embodied response.
 The performer navigates a continuously shifting audiovisual environment shaped by: